FXOpen

 Looking for Additional Confluence

-Given that trading the ABCDs usually relies on setting orders at predicted reversal points, consider looking for extra confirmation to filter potential losing trades.
+Given that trading the ABCDs usually relies on setting orders at specific reversal points, consider looking for extra confirmation to filter potential losing trades.
 Below, you’ll find three factors of confluence you can use to confirm your entries.

 Key Levels